hfadams/pci/readme.md

 # Chlorophyll-*a* growth window dataset
 The scripts within this repository were used to standardize and compile a dataset of *in situ* chlorophyll-*a* data and related water quality data and for lakes at or above 40°N across the Northern hemisphere.
 Original data files are not included, but can be found by following the links listed under "Data sources" below.

 The chlorophyll-*a* growth window dataset contains chlorophyll-*a* rate of increase along with  mean water quality variables (i.e., surface water temperature, nutrients, and solar radiation) during periods of rapid algal growth referred to as the _**growth window**_.
 Growth windows were defined based on the rate of change in the fluctuating chlorophyll-*a* concentration sampled over the year, and categorized as occurring in the spring, summer, or as a "single" growth window when there was one main period of growth.
-Additional lake parameters were included from the HydroLAKES and HydroATLAS databases, and trophic status index was calculated from the chlorophyll-*a* data.
+Additional lake parorgameters were included from the [HydroLAKES](https://hydrosheds./page/hydrolakes) and [HydroATLAS](https://hydrosheds.org/page/hydroatlas) databases, and trophic status index was calculated from chlorophyll-*a* data.

 This dataset is meant to be used to explore trends between different environmental conditions and algal growth.
 However, as a compiled dataset, the growth window data is based on lakes samples collected from a variety of organizations with differing methods.
 Great care was taken to standardize the data and provide all relevant metadata wherever possible.
 However, it is recommended that the dataset be uniquely subsetted depending on the research question (e.g., for sampling frequency or depth).